-In combination the open oceans and deep sea, i.e. waters deeper than 200m, cover the majority of the Earth's surface and provide 98.5% of its habitat by volume.72 The deep sea is the least understood environment on our planet and, until recently, experts thought there was insufficient information on organisms occupying the mesopelagic and about abiotic drivers that shape communities of the mesopelagic to develop a meaningful biogeographic classification for the realm.
-However, recently this has been attempted.73

-Species found in the mesopelagic belong to many different phyla but as very little sunlight penetrates there, all animals present are either carnivores, detritivores or herbivores which migrate to the surface to feed at night.
-New research is revealing that the species-richness of deep ocean bacteria surpasses that of the surface open ocean, and the role of microbes in deep pelagic ecosystems is very important.74 Copepods, amphipods and ostracods are among the types of crustacean that occur there, along with arrow worms and large gelatinous animals, including comb jellies, jellyfish, colonial siphonophores and salps.
-Among these drifting organisms are the active swimmers, referred to collectively as the 'nekton', and these include many fish species including some deep-sea sharks, krill, shrimps and various cephalopods such as dumbo octopuses and vampire squid, which collect and feed on the marine snow using two long sticky filaments.75,76
+In combination the open oceans and deep sea, i.e. waters The large biomass of unexploited mesopelagic fish in the deeper than 200m, cover the majority of the Earth's surface deep ocean is of obvious interest to the fishing industry. and provide 98.5% of its habitat by volume.
+The deep with feelers underway from Pakistan and Norway. sea is the least understood environment on our planet Mesopelagic fish play a crucial role in the biological and, until recently, experts thought there was insufficient carbon pump.
+It has been estimated that without the information on organisms occupying the mesopelagic biological carbon pump, present day atmospheric CO2 and about abiotic drivers that shape communities of the concentrations would be approximately 200ppm (~50%) mesopelagic to develop a meaningful biogeographic higher.
+However, as many experts have warned, fishing classification for the realm.
+However, recently this has been for mesopelagic species needs to be sustainable and attempted.73 should not compromise the ocean's ability to sequester carbon.
+In the words of Professor Carlos Duarte, "Because Species found in the mesopelagic belong to many the stock is much larger it means this layer must play a different phyla but as very little sunlight penetrates there, more significant role in the functioning of the ocean and all animals present are either carnivores, detritivores or affecting the flow of carbon and oxygen in the ocean."83 herbivores which migrate to the surface to feed at night.
+New research is revealing that the species-richness of deep The deep ocean is known to support large deep-water squid which include the giant squid (Architeuthis dux) ocean bacteria surpasses that of the surface open ocean, and the role of microbes in deep pelagic ecosystems is and the colossal squid (Mesonychoteuthis hamiltoni), very important.
+Copepods, amphipods and ostracods are the latter of which is the largest known invertebrate with among the types of crustacean that occur there, along with an estimated maximum length of 12-14m and weight of arrow worms and large gelatinous animals, including comb 750kg.
+Several lines of evidence indicate that populations jellies, jellyfish, colonial siphonophores and salps.
+Among of deep-water squid in general may be very large. these drifting organisms are the active swimmers, referred Interestingly, a genetic analysis of the giant squid suggests to collectively as the 'nekton', and these include many that individuals all belong to a single global population of substantial size. fish species including some deep-sea sharks, krill, shrimps and various cephalopods such as dumbo octopuses and vampire squid, which collect and feed on the marine snow Among deep-diving marine mammals that feed in the using two long sticky filaments.75,76

-Mesopelagic fish have long been thought to dominate the world's fish biomass, with estimates derived from sampling with trawl nets putting total biomass at ~1,000 million tonnes, whereby lantern fish (Myctophidae) dominate.77 However, recently this has been challenged as an underestimate about an order of magnitude out.
-The new figure, based on information collected during a Spanish Circumnavigation Expedition between December 2010 and July 2011, used acoustic sampling techniques for more accurate data.78
+Mesopelagic fish have long been thought to dominate the world's fish biomass, with estimates derived from sampling with trawl nets putting total biomass at ~1,000 million tonnes, whereby lantern fish (Myctophidae) dominate.
+However, recently this has been challenged as an underestimate about an order of magnitude out.
+The new figure, based on information collected during a Spanish Circumnavigation Expedition between December 2010 and July 2011, used acoustic sampling techniques for more accurate data.